-The College Counselor is Tracy Witz.
-She primarily works

-with juniors and seniors and their families to help them plan and execute college applications.
-She also coordinates the school's administration of college admissions-related testing, such as the PSAT.
+The College Counselor is Kevin Gonzalez.
+He primarily works with juniors and seniors and their families to help them plan and execute college applications.
+He also coordinates the school's administration of college admissions-related testing, such as the PSAT.
 The Counselor also works closely with the Registrar to maintain official transcripts for students.

-Questions or concerns about curriculum should be directed to the appropriate teacher, master teacher, or Assistant Headmaster.
+Questions or concerns about curriculum should be directed to the appropriate teacher, master teacher, or the Headmaster.

-Questions or concerns about student conduct or discipline should be directed to the Dean of Students.
+Questions or concerns about student conduct or discipline should be directed to the appropriate Dean of Students.

-General questions regarding the school may be directed to the Office Manager or the Headmaster.
+General questions regarding the school may be directed to the Office Manager.
 If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.